KhoslaTech/SuperCRM-mvc/README.md

 It incorporates security controls such as [cookie-based authentication](https://ASPSecurityKit.net/features/#auth-cookie), [email verification](https://ASPSecurityKit.net/features/#user-verification), [XSS](https://ASPSecurityKit.net/features/#xss) and so on.

-It employs ASPSecurityKit's revolutionary [Activity-Data Authorization (ADA)](https://ASPSecurityKit.net/features/#ada) component for authorization to ensure that each user within the system can only perform operation and access data that belongs to her.
+It employs ASPSecurityKit's revolutionary [Activity-Data Authorization (ADA)](https://ASPSecurityKit.net/features/#ada) component for authorization to ensure that each user within the system can only perform operations and access data that belong to her.

 The sample source code is built using the ASK's [MVC template](https://ASPSecurityKit.net/docs/project-templates/#mvc).